Homebrew/legacy-homebrew/README.md

 spark-jobserver provides a RESTful interface for submitting and managing Spark jobs, jars, and job contexts.
 This repo contains the complete Spark job server project, including unit tests and deploy scripts.

+We deploy our job server off of this repo at Ooyala and it is tested against CDH5 / Hadoop 2.2,  Spark 0.9.0 final, Scala 2.10.

 ## Features

 - *"Spark as a Service"*: Simple REST interface for all aspects of job, context management